Elliot Hope: Storylines

 Elliot arrives at Holby city episode "More Equal Than Others", when it is revealed he has beaten cardiothoracic consultant Connie Beauchamp to the position of Clinical Lead.
 He later steps down from this position in order to spend more time with his wife, Gina (Gillian Bevan), who has motor neuron disease and goes on to end her life by euthanasia, with Elliot by her side.
 Elliot's relationship with his children, James (Sam Stockman) and Martha (Holly Lucas), is strained following their mother's suicide.
-James goes missing, causing Elliot to worry his son has also committed suicide, before returning from Bangkok with a heroin addiction.
+James goes missing, causing Elliot to worry his son has also died by suicide, before returning from Bangkok with a heroin addiction.
 He becomes involved in gang violence and is shot.
 Although he recovers, Martha is resentful when Elliot refuses to attend his trial, where James is given a 12-month suspended sentence.
 When Martha is shot with a crossbow, Elliot considers suicide, but ultimately decides against it and his family reconciles.
 Elliot has a brief romance with Lady Byrne (Jane Asher), the mother of his registrar Joseph (Luke Roberts), however he ends the relationship as he is still mourning Gina.

 Martha leaves Holby to attend university, returning two years later having married in Las Vegas without telling her father.
 Elliot is upset, so Martha plans a picnic at which Elliot can get to know her new husband Ben (Oliver Boot) better.
 At the picnic, Elliot's dog Samson is run over by an ambulance, resulting in a pneumothorax.
 Elliot operates on Samson in a basement theatre, and he makes a full recovery.
 When Ben confides in Elliot that he is experiencing on-going health problems, he initially agrees not to tell Martha, not wanting her to worry.
 Martha later learns Ben is in the early stages of Sarcoidosis and will be blind within months.
 Relating his own experience of Gina's failing health, Elliot advises Martha to leave Ben, and ultimately they break up.

 When Martha arranges a surprise party for Elliot's 50th birthday, he is re-introduced to an old friend from university, Tara Sodi (Meera Syal).
 He and Tara formerly performed pioneering heart surgery together, but their patient died.
 Tara attempts to convince Elliot to try their technique again.
 Elliot initially refuses, but later changes his mind.
 The operation is successful, and Tara is offered a full-time contract at Holby General.
 When Tara revives a patient with a DNR order against his wishes, tension arises between her and Elliot over the issue of euthanasia, with Tara unaware of the circumstances of Gina's death.
 Despite this, Elliot convinces her to sign her contract, and the two share a kiss.